Emergency dental treatment

 Patients who have No Dentist

-If you currently have no dentist then emergency dental treatment only can be sought from the Salaried Dental Service.
+If you currently have no dentist then emergency dental treatment only can be sought from the Community Dental Service.
 They can provide one appointment to help relieve pain or treat other urgent dental conditions.

 Central Community Health Centre